 Benefits of Lucid Dreaming

-Aside from being a fun way to explore the inner workings of your mind, lucid dreaming comes with some real-life benefits as well.
+Aside from being a fun way to explore the inner workings of your mind, self aware dreams comes with some real-life benefits as well.
 For one, it can help reduce nightmares and anxiety-related dreams.
 By becoming aware that you are dreaming, you can take control of the dream and turn it into something less scary or even enjoyable.